317070/kaggle-heart/RUNME.md

 Step 2
 ======

 To set up the SETTINGS.json file correctly, select all paths on a disk with plenty of space (~40GB).
-Also, set the number of the submission to either 1 or 2.
+Also, set the number of the submission to either 1 (at first) or 2 (after submission 1 has been gerenated).
-We make 2 submissions, a first without validation set and fixed ensemble weights, a second with validation set with adapted ensemble weights.
+We make 2 submissions, a first with validation set and adapted ensemble weights, a second without validation set (i.e. the models are trained on all the training data) with fixed ensemble weights.
+The fixed ensemble weights are copied over from the first submissions.
+This means that submission 2 can only be generated after submission 1.

 Step 3
 ======